aiidateam/qe-tools/docs/getting_started.md

 ```

-This will also only really parse the structure and k-points.
+This will also only really parse the structure and k-points at the moment, so not very useful. 😅